-The Markkula Center for Applied Ethics invites applications from Santa Clara University seniors for the Hackworth Fellowships in Applied Ethics.
+The Markkula Center for Applied Ethics invites applications from current Santa Clara University sophomores and juniors (rising juniors and seniors) for the Hackworth Fellowships in Applied Ethics.

-The goal of the program is to have fellows promote ethical reflection and reflective ethical action among their undergraduate peers.
-In order to pursue this goal, fellows are expected either to develop their own programs in an area of interest to them or to work with existing programs at the center.
+The goal of the program is to have Fellows engage more deeply with the application of ethics to a topic of concrete concern, to complete an important project related to that concern, and to grow as an ethical leader.
+In order to pursue this goal, Fellows are expected either to develop their own programs in an area of interest to them or to work with existing programs at the Ethics Center.
 These programs can be on as wide a range of topics and use as wide a range of methods as are of interest to each fellow.

 The Hackworth Fellowships are supported by a gift from Joan and the late Michael Hackworth.

 During the course of the Fellowship, Fellows are expected to spend four to five hours a week on Fellowship activities.
 Fellows are also expected, when possible, to participate in Ethics Center events.
 Some preparatory work may be required of Fellows during the summer before senior year.

 Fellows are expected to be enrolled as students at SCU for the fall, winter, and spring quarters of their fellowship year.

 During the application period students will need to complete a Hackworth Fellowship Application.
 More information will be available during the spring quarter for fellowship opportunities for the following academic year.